lewildcode/lewildcode.github.io/_posts/2013-05-22-Install-ZFTool-For-ZF2.markdown

 the other day.
 I've added the repo to my composer.json file and tried to call the zf.php from the command line.
 But it seems it didn't find my actual modules.

+#### Some error messages I ran into:
+- No modules installed.
+Are you in the root folder of a ZF2 application?
+- Reason for failure: Invalid arguments or no arguments provided

-Currently, there are some steps missing in the README file, how you have to go on after installing the ZFTool module via composer (or similar).
+Currently, there are some steps missing in their README file, how you have to go on after installing the ZFTool module via composer (or similar).
 To set everything up, you'll have to: